 Last updated: 2 weeks ago

 The "iPhone 13" is expected to launch in late 2021 with a big divergence in technology and design from the current iPhone line.
-While still very early in the cycle, rumors about this phone have begun to ramp up as we get closer to the "iPhone 12" launch, and internal decisions for future plans are beginning to solidify.
-Leaks about a device more than a year away should be taken skeptically, as iPhone design and features are usually not finalized until after the flagship release.
+While still very early in the iPhone 12 lifecycle, rumors are piling up about the next iPhone.

 ● TBA 2021